top of page

 (By "Red Gum.").

-Mr Clifford's birthplace was in County Fermanagh, Ireland, which motherland he left in the year 1857, a strong and vigorous young fellow.
+Mr Clifford was born in County Fermanagh, Ireland, from which he left in 1857, a strong and vigorous young fellow.

-His first employment, after reaching Queensland was at Redbank, at the late Mr. "Tinker" Campbell's boiling-down establishment, Mr. Clifford having been engaged on the punts plying between Redbank and Brisbane.
+His first employment, after reaching Queensland, was at Redbank, at the late Mr. "Tinker" Campbell's boiling-down establishment, Mr Clifford having been engaged on the punts plying between Redbank and Brisbane.
 He was in the service of Messrs.
 John Campbell and Son and another (the last-named having been the Capt.
-"Bobby" Towns, who had a steamer or two at this time running in the river trade between the metropolis and Ipswich) when they developed the coal mine at Redbank, and Mr Clifford recollects the late Mr William Simpson, subsequently a Hotelkeeper at Redbank, supervising the colliery work.
+"Bobby" Towns, who had a steamer or two at this time running in the river trade between the metropolis and Ipswich) when they developed the coal mine at Redbank.
+Mr Clifford recollects the late Mr William Simpson, subsequently a Hotelkeeper at Redbank, supervising the colliery work.
 One of Mr Clifford's shipmates (the late Mr William J Reed, well known in Goodna) accepted an engagement as a blacksmith at the coal mine.
-During his trips to and from Brisbane Mr. Clifford became acquainted with the late Dr. S. Simpson, of Wolston, who was a New South Wales Commissioner for the district (this was before separation), and who had at that time a dairy farm on Woogaroo Creek, the site of the Goodna Asylum for the Insane.
-Punts were conveying stone from Jeay's Quarryat Woogaroo, overlooking the Brisbane River, to the Brisbane Gaol, then being erected on the "Green Hills" (now Petrie Terrace), the late Messrs.
+During his trips to and from Brisbane, Mr Clifford became acquainted with the late Dr S. Simpson, of Wolston, who was a New South Wales Commissioner for the district (this was before separation), and who had at that time a dairy farm on Woogaroo Creek, the site of the Goodna Asylum for the Insane.
+Punts conveyed stone from Jeay's Quarry at Woogaroo, overlooking the Brisbane River, to the Brisbane Gaol, which was then being erected on the "Green Hills" (now Petrie Terrace), the late Messrs.
 Andrew Petrie and Sons having assisted in the building of the old "stone jug."
 During Mr Clifford's voyages on the Brisbane River, he frequently passed the steamers Bredalbane, Ballarat, the Hawk (on which he remembers seeing the veteran Capt.
 Geo.
 Holt, who afterwards conducted a bakery establishment in Bell-street Ipswich), the Brisbane, and a little vessel named the Premier.
-He mentioned the names of Capts.
+He mentioned the names of Captains.
 Geo.
 West, Rooney and Murphy.
-Among other things he brought from Brisbane on Mr Campbell's punt were the slates now on the roof of the Palais Royal Hotel, the late Mr. George Thorn, snr, having previously purchased them in the old country, for the purpose of covering his palatial private residence, then being erected on the corner of Brisbane and East Streets.
-While employed at Redbank tidings came of the discovery of the Canoona gold diggings, Rockhampton way, to which he, along with many others, rushed, making the passage in the Yankee schooner Vanquish, which vessel occupied three weeks to get to its destination.
-The now flourishing central city of Rockhampton was then a huge "canvas town," and there were between 15,000 and 25,000 people camped in tents on the banks of the Fitzroy River.
+Among other things, he brought from Brisbane on Mr Campbell's punt were the slats now on the roof of the Palais Royal Hotel, the late Mr George Thorn, snr, having previously purchased them in the old country, for the purpose of covering his palatial private residence, then being erected on the corner of Brisbane and East Streets.
+While employed at Redbank, tidings came of the discovery of the Canoona gold diggings, Rockhampton way, to which he, along with many others, rushed, making the passage in the Yankee schooner Vanquish, which vessel occupied three weeks to get to its destination.
+The now-flourishing central city of Rockhampton was then a huge "canvas town," with between 15,000 and 25,000 people camped in tents on the banks of the Fitzroy River.
 Rich patches of gold were unearthed here and there, but the Canoona area was too small to support the thousands of prospectors who were on the scene.
-The field was a failure, and the diggers became very riotous indeed, the late Sir Maurice (then Col. Lo'connell, with his force of native police, was called upon to quell the disturbances.
-Mr. Clifford returned to Rockhampton, and he stated that he was a member of the first Customs crew established at "Rocky" by the New South Wales Government and that the "boss" of that service was the late Capt.
+The field was a failure, and the diggers became very riotous indeed; the late Sir Maurice (then Col. Lo'connell, with his force of native police, was called upon to quell the disturbances.
+Mr Clifford returned to Rockhampton, and he stated that he was a member of the first Customs crew established at "Rocky" by the New South Wales Government and that the "boss" of that service was the late Capt.
 Wm.
 Till, a noteworthy old Northern navigator.
-Tiring of this life, Mr. Clifford started on the "Wallaby," following many occupations, stopping at different stations just, as he said, " to earn the price of a pair of boots," His first place of call was at Messrs.
+Tiring of this life, Mr Clifford started on the "Wallaby," following many occupations, stopping at different stations just, as he said, " to earn the price of a pair of boots."
+His first place of call was at Messrs.
 Archer Brothers' station, Gracemere.
-Here he tried his hands at shearing; thence on to Port Curtis; afterwards to Mount Larkin, camping at this station in the hut in which the blacks had previously massacred a Mr. Daniel Young, although Mr. Clifford did not know of this dreadful occurrence at the time.
-The blacks were very troublesome in that part of the State, but he always managed to keep on good terms with the aborigines at any rate, he trusted them no further than he could see them.
+Here he tried his hand at shearing; thence on to Port Curtis; afterwards to Mount Larkin, camping at this station in the hut in which the blacks had previously massacred a Mr Daniel Young, although Mr Clifford did not know of this dreadful occurrence at the time.
+The blacks were very troublesome in that part of the State, but he always managed to keep on good terms with the aborigines; at any rate, he trusted them no further than he could see them.
 Mr Clifford next wandered into Maryborough and from thence across to Gayndah.
 He worked for several months in the Burnett district.
 It was all paper money l.O.Us or cheques in those days, and at periods he had in his possession I.O.Us sufficient to fill a bucket.
 They were always honoured, however.
 Travelling by way of the Dawson, where he worked on the respective stations of the late Hon.
 Wm.
 Yaldwyn and the late Mr Pollett Cardew, and where he met the Fraser brothers, he subsequently reached "Myall Creek," now known as Dalby, thence on to " The Swamp" (Toowoomba).
-While here Mr Clifford heard of the Tooloom diggings, near Warwick, but the gold having fizzled out he made tracks towards Ipswich, calling in and working at both Gatton and Laidley, ultimately reaching Redbank, putting up at the residence of his sister (the late Mrs Thos.
-Doonan), fully satisfied that he had had enough of bush life.
+While here, Mr Clifford heard of the Tooloom diggings, near Warwick, but the gold having fizzled out, he made tracks towards Ipswich, calling in and working at both Gatton and Laidley, ultimately reaching Redbank, putting up at the residence of his sister (the late Mrs Thos.
+Doonan), delighted that he had had enough of bush life.

-Pring, and others, climbed the ladder to the roof.
-After admiring the wild, but pretty surroundings, the vice-regal party proceeded to descend, but, to their astonishment, they found that the ladder by which they had ascended was removed.
+Pring and others climbed the ladder to the roof.
+After admiring the wild but pretty surroundings, the vice-regal party proceeded to descend, but, to their astonishment, they found that the ladder by which they had ascended was removed.
 "Realising the position of affairs, Sir George Bowen promptly responded to the hint," remarked Mr Clifford, "and advanced the wherewithal to thoroughly 'wet the roof.'
-And the vice-regal party reached terra-firma amidst hearty cheers and much laughter."
+And the vice-regal party reached terra firma amidst hearty cheers and much laughter."
 On the completion of these asylum wards, Mr Clifford joined the institution as a warder on the 10th of January 1865.
-Mr. Clifford assisted, half a century past, in transferring the first batch of patients from the Brisbane Gaol (in which institution lunatics were previously confined) to the Woogaroo Asylum, to which his sister (the late Mrs. Thos.
+Mr Clifford assisted, half a century past, in transferring the first batch of patients from the Brisbane Gaol (in which institution lunatics were previously confined) to the Woogaroo Asylum, to which his sister (the late Mrs Thos.
 Doonan) was the first chief nurse appointed.
-Previous to this the gaoler and his wife acted as superintendent and matron respectively, and the clerk to the Brisbane Gaol acted as clerk to the gaol asylum.
-The first doctor in charge of the Woogaroo Asylum was the late Dr. K. Cannan (grandfather of Lieut.-Col. J. H. Cannan, in command of the 15th battalion of infantry, at the Dardanelles); and Mr. Clifford says it was during Dr. Cannan's regime that cricket gt the institution was first introduced, he having been one of the first lot of players.
+Before this, the gaoler and his wife acted as superintendent and matron respectively, and the clerk to the Brisbane Gaol acted as clerk to the gaol asylum.
+The first doctor in charge of the Woogaroo Asylum was the late Dr K. Cannan (grandfather of Lieut.-Col. J. H. Cannan, in command of the 15th Battalion of Infantry, at the Dardanelles).
+Mr Clifford says it was during Dr Cannan's regime that cricket was first introduced to the institution, he having been among the first players.
 The matches were carried out in front of the old wards, on the site of the present kitchen garden.
-The Woogaroo Lunatic Asylum, now termed the Goodna Asylum for the Insane, has since grown to remarkably large dimensions, and the methods adopted in the treatment of the inmates seem, remarked Mr. Clifford, to be more on the hospital system than formerly.
-He joined the Government service in 1865, and he retired on a small pension in 1896, having put in over 30 years of service as a warder at the institution, during which time he married.
+The Woogaroo Lunatic Asylum, now termed the Goodna Asylum for the Insane, has since grown to vast dimensions, and the methods adopted in the treatment of the inmates seem, remarked Mr Clifford, to be more on the hospital system than formerly.
+He joined the Government service in 1865 and retired on a small pension in 1896, having served over 30 years as a warder at the institution, during which he married.

 He served under Dr K. Canaan, Dr H.Challinor, Dr Jaap, Dr P. Smith, and Dr R. B. Scholes (all since deceased).
-In addition to playing cricket at the institution, Mr. Clifford engaged in other pastimes stone and hammer throwing, and jumping, and he was a prominent athlete in the early days, figuring at most of the St. Patrick's Day and Caledonian sports gatherings of years ago.
+In addition to playing cricket at the institution, Mr Clifford engaged in other pastimes, such as stone and hammer throwing and jumping.
+He was a prominent athlete in the early days, competing at most of the St. Patrick's Day and Caledonian sports gatherings of years ago.

 Mr Clifford made Goodna his home, and he is now enjoying the fruits of his industry while engaged at the Goodna Asylum.
-The half-way "village" between Ipswich and Brisbane he has seen under all conditions.
-He can call to mind also when Redbank was a very busy centre during the early sixties, and, as is the case today, preparing meat for export was the chief industry carried on there.
+The halfway "village" between Ipswich and Brisbane, he has seen under all conditions.
+He can call to mind also when Redbank was a bustling centre during the early sixties, and, as is the case today, preparing meat for export was the chief industry carried on there.
 Redbank, too, was the principal coal centre, the fuel raised there keeping the steamers and the metropolitan industrial places going.

-He recollects when Mr Patrick Michael Hanrahan opened the Redbank Inn in 1864, this hotel and property being purchased in the following year by the late Mr William Simpson.
-The old Redbank Inn was a landmark for quite 42 years.
-Referring particularly to the late Mr John Campbell, the head of the firm of Messrs Campbell and Son, and Another, Mr Clifford says he had
+He recalls that Mr Patrick Michael Hanrahan opened the Redbank Inn in 1864, and that the hotel and property were purchased the following year by the late Mr William Simpson.
+The old Redbank Inn was a landmark for nearly 42 years.
+Referring particularly to the late Mr John Campbell, the head of the firm of Messrs Campbell and Son, and another, Mr Clifford says he had

 many conversations with him.
 The reason why he was called "Tinker" Campbell was on account of his having been a tinsmith either in America or Nova Scotia.
-Mr. Campbell came to Australia somewhere about 77 years ago and settled down for a period in the New England district, New South Wales, eventually crossing the border to Moreton Bay, now Queensland, engaging in squatting until he established the boiling-down works at Redbank, and he also developed the coal industry at that centre.
+Mr Campbell came to Australia about 77 years ago.
+He settled for a period in the New England district, New South Wales, eventually crossing the border to Moreton Bay, now Queensland, where he engaged in squatting until he established the boiling-down works at Redbank, and he also developed the coal industry at that centre.

 'To the glory of God and in loving memory of John Edward Clifford, born 29th December 1875, died 20th February 1902, aged 26 years.